 - Acted as counsel to The J.M.
 Smucker Company in connection with a Senior Note offering raising $750 million.

-- Acted as counsel to Chart Industries, Inc. in connection with a Convertible Note offering raising $250 million.
+- Acted as counsel to Chart Industries, Inc. in connection with two Convertible Note offerings raising in excess of $500 million.

 - Represented Underwriters (including Barclays Capital, Credit Suisse, Goldman Sachs & Co., J.P.
 Morgan, KeyBanc Capital Markets, Morgan Stanley, RBS Greenwich Capital, Scotia Capital, and UBS Investment Bank as joint book -running managers) in connection with multiple debt offerings for Ohio Edison, Toledo Edison and The Illuminating Company, electric utilities and subsidiaries of FirstEnergy Corp., raising more than $1.2 billion.